 Businesses need new and expanded science to quantify and deliver carbon reductions, and governments need relevant policy changes to encourage investment and adoption of nature-based solutions.
-Biological Carbon Canada is an Alberta-based, non-profit society that hopes to help by working to enhance the global competitiveness of Canada's primary biologicalcarbon.ca
+Biological Carbon Canada is an Alberta-based, non-profit society that hopes to help by working to enhance the global competitiveness of Canada's primary agriculture sectors.
+The society supports meaningful carbon reductions and removals that earn opportunities for farmers and ranchers.

+biologicalcarbon.ca